 The regulation is worded so that simple operations with smaller drones can be carried out without approval from the Civil Aviation Authority.

 - Operators who are carrying out operations that fall under RO1 will only need to notify the Civil Aviation Authority before starting the operation.
-An RO1 operator has to follow all general rules and regulation in Chapter 3 and the operative requirments in Chapter 7 of the Regulation.
+An RO1 operator has to follow all general rules and regulations in Chapter 3 and the operative requirements in Chapter 7 of the Regulation.
 In addition there are rules/limitations in Chapter 4 of how operation in RO1 is to be carried out.
-The regulations set conditions for start of operation, and requirments for proper qualifications.
+The regulations set conditions for start of operation, and requirements for proper qualifications.

 - RO1 operators can only operate aircraft weighing up to 2.5 kg, and with a maximum speed of 60 knots.
 All operations must be carried out within visual line of sight (VLOS) during the day within secure distances as specified in § 51.
 You also have to ensure that you are only flying under 120 meters.